What is Daytrana?

-Do not expose a Daytrana skin patch to heat while you are wearing it.
-This includes heat from a heating pad, hot tub, electric blanket, or a heated water bed.
+Do not expose the Daytrana patch to heat while you are wearing it.
+This includes heat from a heating pad, hair dryer, electric blanket, or a heated water bed.
 Heat can cause the skin patch to release too much medicine at one time.

-Avoid placing a patch on skin that is oily, irritated, or damaged.
-Avoid a skin area that will be rubbed by a waistband or tight clothing.
+Avoid using any lotions or creams on skin where you will apply a Daytrana patch.
+Avoid placing a patch on skin that will be rubbed by a waistband or tight clothing.

 Daytrana side effects

-Get emergency medical help if you have signs of an allergic reaction to Daytrana skin patches: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Daytrana: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using methylphenidate and call your doctor at once if you have:
+Stop using Daytrana and call your doctor at once if you have:

-redness, swelling, or blistering where the skin patch was worn (may also spread to other areas);
+redness, swelling, blistering, or skin color changes where the skin patch was worn (may also spread to other areas);

 Common Daytrana side effects may include: